ericsink/LSM/README.md

 to any broad perf differences between the two languages.

 The C# version is a profile 78 PCL.
-So far it would seem that F# does not have tooling support for PCLs.
+So far it would seem that F# (under Xamarin Studio anyway) does not have tooling support for PCLs.

 # The F# Code

 It's rather object oriented.
-In some ways, it probably has to be.
+In some ways, it probably needs to be.
 I could find no purely functional way of dealing with the basic idea of ICursor.

 But even if this code needs to stay object-oriented in the large,